What is the Secure Settlements program all about?

 How can I apply?

 Applicants may apply online by completing an application form authorizing Secure Settlements to conduct a public records search to verify license, insurance and other information.
 The process takes approximately 30 minutes.
-The review takes one to three days, assuming the application is fully completed.
+The review takes five to seven business days, assuming the application is fully completed.
 If there is something missing, the application will be placed on hold until Secure Settlements contacts the applicant to obtain the missing information.
-Rush approvals, at the request of warehouse bank, lender, or title company clients, will be processed within one business day.
+Rush approvals, at the request of warehouse bank, lender clients, will be processed within one to three business day.

 What happens if my credentials are not cleared?